-Consequently, the level of assurance obtained in a limited assurance engagement is substantially lower than the assurance that would have been obtained had a reasonable assurance engagement been performed.
+Consequently, the level of assurance obtained in a limited assurance engagement is substantially lower than the assurance that

 Verified greenhouse gas emissions We performed our verification work on greenhouse gas emissions data in accordance with the requirements of ISO14064-3(2019).
-Verified data in greenhouse gas assertion made by Daikin are as follows
+Verified data in greenhouse gas assertion made by Daikin are as follows.

-Greenhouse gas emissions [t-CO 2 e] Boundary Scope 1 559,736 CO2 from energy use, HFCs and PFCs: GHG emissions through business operations of four production bases Scope 2 (location-based) 611,527 of Daikin, eight production subsidiaries within Japan and 58 oversea production subsidiaries CO 2 from non-energy use, CH 4 , N 2 O, SF 6 and NF 5 : Scope 2 (market-based) 474,835 GHG emissions through business operations of four production bases of Daikin Scope 3 (Category 1, 11 and 12) 308,285,680 Categories 1, 11 and 12 of Scope 3 GHG emissions accounted and reported in line with the GHG Protocol's 'Corporate Value Chain (Scope 3) Accounting and Reporting Standard' within the boundaries defined by Dalkin for each category.
+Greenhouse gas emissions [t-CO 2 e] Boundary Scope 1 523,608 CO2 from energy use, HFCs and PFCs: GHG emissions through business operations of four production bases Scope 2 (location-based) 536,372 of Daikin, eight production subsidiaries within Japan and 58 production subsidiaries overseas - CO 2 emissions from non-energy use through the use of CaCO 3 at two Scope 2 (market-based) 406,757 production bases of Daikin and one production subsidiary overseas Scope 3 (Category 1, 11 and 12) 300,180,155 Categories 1, 11 and 12 of Scope 3 GHG emissions accounted and reported in line with the GHG Protocol's 'Corporate Value Chain (Scope 3) Accounting and Reporting Standard' within the boundaries defined by Daikin for each category.